Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 2. User selects from and drops a few module nodes to define which modules to discover ("import") - this is only significant to the front end
 3. User optionally imports existing user libraries from discovery paths, or drag in directly (will referecence as relative path by default)
 4. User keeps adding nodes and complete the graph functionalities.

+Annoymous/In-line graphs are supported to keep lambda-like references simple and clean.

 ### MiniParcel